How do refugees get a home?

 A growing number of refugees in the UK are finding themselves homeless soon after they are granted asylum.
 Once refugee status is granted, they have 28 days to move out of secure housing — barely enough time to find work and rental accommodation.

 The ACH refugee housing program is designed to find homes for refugees living in Britain who are homeless and vulnerable.
 We work with landlords who are concerned about the social impact of their investment to secure long-term leases.
-Our supported accommodation is based in Bristol, Birmingham and Wolverhampton.
+Our supported accommodation is based in Bristol, Birmingham, Wolverhampton and Coventry.

 Are refugees allowed to work in the UK?

 Once granted official refugee status, refugees have permission to work in the UK in any profession, at any skill level.
 Asylum seekers, on the other hand, aren’t allowed to work.
 Many refugees struggle to find employment due to language barriers and underlying discrimination.
-Our training courses and employment programs are designed to help refugees and people from BAME communities develop their skills and find stable jobs.
+Our training courses and employment programs are designed to help refugees and migrants develop their skills and find stable jobs.

 Can refugees vote in the UK?